gsiems/scrimshaw/README.md

-# scrimshaw
+# Snapshot

-Linux backup utility
+A Linux backup utility built on rsync